sanger/limber/docs/purposes_yaml_files.md

 # @title Purposes yaml files
 -->

-# Pipelines yaml files
+# Purposes yaml files

-There are a number of `*.yml` files located in `config/purposes/` these configure display and behaviour of labware according to their purpose as they pass through a pipeline.
+There are a number of `*.yml` files located in `config/purposes/`.
+These files define the creation and display behaviour of the instances of labware made with these purposes, so they do the correct things for that step in their pipeline.

+The purpose configurations do not describe how they are connected together to make a pipeline, that is the job of the `config/pipelines/` files.

 Limber automatically loads all `.yml` files within this directory into the {Settings} when you run `rake config:generate`.
 It is likely this will be refactored to use a PurposeConfig object in future, to bring it more in line with the {Pipeline} behaviour.

 In addition, Limber will also register purposes in Sequencescape upon running `rake config:generate`.
 This process is idempotent (ie. will only register each purpose once), although is subject to race conditions if run concurrently.
-`rake config:generate` is run automatically on deployment, and is run in series on each host to avoid the race conditions.
+The `rake config:generate` task is run automatically on deployment, and is run in series on each host to avoid the race conditions.

 Filenames, and the grouping of purposes within files, have no functional relevance, and are intended for organizational reasons.
+For example, the purposes relating to a specific pipeline are typically grouped together in the same file, to make development and deployment easier.

 Loading of yaml files is handled by {ConfigLoader::PurposesLoader} which loads all files and detects potential duplicates.

 > **TIP**
-> It is suggested that when you create a new pipeline, you create a purposes.yml to match.
+> It is suggested that when you create a new pipeline, you create a purposes.yml file to match that pipeline.
-> However, purposes can be shared between different pipelines.
+> However, be aware that purposes can be shared between different pipelines.

 ## An example file